 - 1982: the year the archaeological open-air Eindhoven Museum started focusing on relics found in the country from the Iron Age and Middle Ages.

-- 1,000: the square meters of the Parktheater stage in Eindhoven, one of the largest stages in the country for music and performing arts.
+- 1,000: the square meters of the Parktheater stage, one of the largest stages in the country for music and performing arts.

-- 33.3: the highest percentage of public green areas in the country is in Eindhoven.
+- 33.3: the city has the highest percentage of public green areas in the country.